dboddie-canonical-work/disgorged-docs/the-microstack-support-interface.rst

 --------------

-.. _the-microstack-support-interface-heading--dev-details:
+.. _the-microstack-support-interface-dev-details:

 Developer details
 -----------------

+:ref:`Auto-connect <interface-management-auto-connections>`: no

-`Auto-connect <interface-management.md#the-microstack-support-interface-heading--auto-connections>`__: no :ref:`Super-privileged <super-privileged-interfaces>`: yes
+:ref:`Super-privileged <super-privileged-interfaces>`: yes

 This interface allows MicroStack to operate by allowing the necessary system calls to be used by the following services: - libvirt - qemu - qemu-img - Nova - Neutron - Keystone - Glance - Cinder